4. Math Bootcamp

 Consider the incremental displacement vector

-We know how this transforms under a rotation: for example, a rotation of the displacement vector about the z axis gives new components in the fixed frame of reference:
+We know how this transforms under a rotation: for example, a rotation of the displacement vector about the axis gives new components in the fixed frame of reference:

-However, confusingly, a more common transformation is to find the new components of a fixed vector in a new frame of reference, which is, say, the old frame of reference rotated by θ about the z axis.
+However, confusingly, a more common transformation is to find the new components of a fixed vector in a new frame of reference, which is, say, the old frame of reference rotated by about the axis.
 This is of course

 (It's worth mentally checking for a small angle to be sure you've got this sign right.)